neotypes/neotypes/docs/src/main/tut/docs/alternative_effects.md

 ```

 ## Custom side effect type
-In order to support your implementation of side-effects, you need to implement `neotypes.Async[YourIO]` and add to the implicit scope.
+In order to support your implementation of side-effects,
+you need to implement `neotypes.Async[YourIO]` and add it to the implicit scope.